 Because AWS was used, it meant the solution could be easily scaled.
 This means that as much capacity as was necessary could be allocated against the processing.
 And that furthermore, the most appropriate type of processing capacity could be applied against the MRP run.
 That is versus using the ERP hardware at the on-premises location that was primarily sized for transaction processing rather than for MRP processing.

 The performance improvements naturally expected to be good, and they ended up being quite impressive and allowed the MRP processing time meet the customer requirements.

 - Overall, the response time was reduced from 30-40 minutes to a matter seconds.
 (Which should tell us something about how efficiently MRP was being processed in SAP.)

 - The average data latency was between 200-230 milliseconds.

 - Denis Myagkov developed the MRP logic.
-It was also not standard MRP logic, or anything like the MRP logic that is in SAP ERP.
+It was also not standard MRP logic or anything like the MRP logic that is in SAP ERP.
 Denis was (and is) of the view that MRP logic needs to be customized per client.
 An identical MRP logic will nearly always need adjustments to meet customer requirements.
-Interestingly, nearly all MRP run from in SAP ERP uses SAP’s standard logic without any adjustment.
+Interestingly, almost all MRP run from in SAP ERP uses SAP’s standard logic without any adjustment.

 The Business Outcome